open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Preconditions**

-* The CDOC2 container has been encrypted using Key Shares and supports authentication-based decryption.
+* The CDOC2 Container has been encrypted using Key Shares and supports authentication-based decryption.

 **Success Guarantees**

-* Files from the CDOC2 container are decrypted.
+* Files from the CDOC2 Container are decrypted.

 **Main Success Scenario (Smart-ID, Client doesn’t have a session)**

 1. Recipient starts the Client and chooses the CDOC2 Container to be decrypted.

-2. Client displays the container information, the list of Recipients who can decrypt this container, along with buttons to select the eID means for decryption.
+2. Client displays the Container information, the list of Recipients who can decrypt this Container, along with buttons to select the eID means for decryption.

-3. Recipient chooses to decrypt the container with a specific eID means.
+3. Recipient chooses to decrypt the Container with a specific eID means.

     3.1.
 Client verifies that this container uses encryption scheme SC07 and that, in order to send queries to CDOC2 backend infrastructures, a Session Token is required.

     3.2.
-Client verifies that it doesn't have a valid Session Token for any of the users, who could decrypt this container.
+Client verifies that it doesn't have a valid Session Token for any of the users, who could decrypt this Container.

 4. Recipient establishes a session between the Client and the CDOC2 backend infrastructure by authenticating with eID means: